Skip to main content

 Cutoff Wall Application

-Cutoff walls are designed to remove all overburden materials down to the depth of the fire.
-The trench created is then backfilled with a non-combustible material which isolates the fire from the rest of the fuel source.
+Cutoff walls are designed to remove all overburden materials to the desired depth of the fire.
+The trench created is then backfilled with a non-combustible material isolating the fire from further advancement.

 This image shows a hydromill.
 A hydromill is used to dig a trench 3 foot wide by 10 feet long to a desired depth.
 Once the desired depth is achieved, as the cutting head is retrieved, the trench is backfilled with different material.